-Step 2: Paste the following command in Registry Editor
+Paste the following command in Registry Editor and press Enter.

 Moreover, the Priority Control key will define the foreground priority differential.
 The default values for Win32PrioritySeparation are REG_DWORD 0, 1, or 2 which will specify the priority given to the foreground applications.

 Change the value of Win32PrioritySeparation to make the foreground apps to perform well.